-In October 2017, we entered into a commitment to acquire land subject to a Ground Lease on which a 301-unit, luxury multi-family project known as "Great Oaks" is currently being constructed in San Jose, California.
+In October 2017, we entered into a commitment to acquire land subject to a Ground Lease on which a luxury multi-family project is currently being constructed in San Jose, California.
 Pursuant to the purchase agreement, we will acquire the Ground Lease on November 1, 2020 from iStar for \$34.0 million. iStar committed to provide a \$80.5 million construction loan to the ground lessee.
-The Ground Lease has a term of 99 years.